thethunderturner/filament/docs/01-introduction/02-installation.md

     filament/widgets
 ```

-You can install additional packages later in your project without needing to follow all these steps.
+You can install additional packages later in your project without having to repeat these installation steps.

-If you would like to only use the set of [Blade UI components](../blade-components), you need to require `filament/support` at this stage.
+If you only want to use the set of [Blade UI components](../blade-components), you'll need to require `filament/support` at this stage.

 <RadioGroup model="laravelProject">
     <RadioGroupOption value="new">
         New Laravel projects

         <span slot="description">
-            Get started with the Filament components quickly by running a simple command.
-However, this could overwrite modified files in your app, so is only suitable for new Laravel projects.
+            Get started with Filament components quickly by running a simple command.
+Note that this will overwrite any modified files in your app, so it's only suitable for new Laravel projects.
         </span>
     </RadioGroupOption>